algorythm-labs/ota_general/README.md

 # ota_general
 General information about the Over The Air (OTA) lab

-1. Architecture
+1. Hardware architecture

 ![Architecture](/architecture.jpg?raw=true "Architecture")

-3. Devices
-This lab contains a couple of simple devices from Raspberry.
+2. Details of devices
+Purpose with System A is do a simple simulation of parts of a car.
+All software is written in Python.

+Central unit - Raspberry PI4 - Proxy API
-Pi4 - A micro computer with 4 cores and 4 GB memory, with an touch screen.
+A micro computer with 4 cores and 4 GB memory, with an touch screen.
 Acts as router to create a dedicated network simulating a car.
 The Pi 4 also acts as Central Unit, a proxy API handling requests from the joystick to diods and buzzers.
+The API is created in Python.
+Target is to be running as a docker (not working at the moment, some routing that does not work)

+Raspberry Pi Zero WH – ​Joystick handler
-Zero WH - A small single core micro computer.
+A small single core micro computer with WiFi and header for pins.
 Running the simple small software that handles the connected joystick.
 In the current context the joystick handles up, down, right, left and push.

-Pico WH - Two small microcontrollers with built in Wifi.
-They can run C or MicroPython.
-In this setup the two Pico's are handling diods/lights for acceleration and brakes plus blinkers and the horn.
-They are placed on a simple breadboard and are running a small web webserver with a web API each.
+Raspberry Pi Pico WH – ​Horn & blinkers
+A small microcontroller with built in WiFi and headers to expose pins, connected to a bread board.
+Purpose is to simulate horn & blinkers using a small piezo buzzer and to yellow diods.
+Running a simple webserver.

+Raspberry Pi Pico WH – Accelerate & brakes
+A small microcontroller with built in WiFi and headers to expose pins, connected to a bread board.
+Purpose is to simulate acceleration with a green diod and brakes with a red diod.
+Running a simple webserver.

-They can be running without USB connection to a computer, instead be connected to a powerbank.
+Both Pico's can can be running without USB connection to a computer, instead be connected to a powerbank.

 Reset Raspberry Pico